 Slicing our models with Cura

-Slicing with Cura is not as straightforward, as with Simplify3D and with the fast update period, usually breaking the compatibility with previous versions makes the management of projects virtually impossible.
+Cura is known for the fast update period, usually breaking the compatibility with previous versions makes the management of projects virtually impossible.
 However, it is possible to use this free slicing software in case you don’t want to buy the Simplify3D license for any reason.
-The following tips and tricks should help you on the way.
+The following profiles, tips and tricks should help you on the way.

 Note: Check PDF user guides for specific flow rates used with LW-PLA planes.
 Some parts require different density.

 The basic Cura generated Gcode file is about twice larger than the same model Gcode generated in Simplify3D.
 This can cause problems when printing via USB (Octoprint) on curved surfaces, where the nozzle makes tiny pauses resulting in blobs on the surface.
 SD printing is not affected.
 This issue can be also avoided by using Arc Welder plugin that can interpolate the G0/G1 lines with G2/G3 curves greatly reducing the resulting Gcode size.